ash-project/ash_json_api/documentation/topics/relationships.md

   end

-# in leads resource you will have the following
+# In the leads resource you will have the following:
   actions do
     create :create do
       primary?(true)